European emigration: Caribbean and Central America

+According to the 2012 census, white Cubans make up 64.1% or 7,160,399 of the population.

-Cubans of European origin (primarily Spanish) reached its highest proportion during the early to mid twentieth century.
-In 1943 the census showed 74.3% (3,553,312 people) self identified as (blanco) white.
+Cubans of European origin (predominantly Spanish) reached its highest proportion during the early to mid twentieth century.
+In 1943 the census showed 74.3% or 3,553,312 were white.

 In Costa Rica 83.7% of the population is White and Mestizo.
 Other sources estimate different results between whites and mestizos.
+The White population is around 60-65%.
 Most are of Spanish and Italian descent, however there are also German, Polish and French communities.
-During the last half of the 19th century and the first half of the 20th century, it welcomed more than 100,000 Europeans, mainly from Spain and Italy.
-It is estimated that about 50,000 Spaniards and Italians, 10,000 Germans and 40,000 Europeans of other nationalities, especially from France Poland and England.
+During the last half of the 19th century and the first half of the 20th century, it welcomed more than 30,000 Europeans.
 Costa Rica had the greatest European migratory impact in Central America.
 When Costa Rica became independent, the population was barely 60,000 inhabitants.

+The 2022 Dominican census showed 1,611,752 people or 18.7% of those 12 years old as white, 731,855 males and 879,897 females.

-In El Salvador 12.7% of the population identifies as "white", 86.3% of the population were mestizo or people of mixed European and Amerindian ancestry.
+In El Salvador 12.7% of the population identifies as "white", and 86.3% of the population were mestizo or people of mixed European and Amerindian ancestry.
 The majority being Spanish descendants from Galicia and Asturias.
-In El Salvador, settlement peaked between 1880 and 1920, when 120,000 European and Arab immigrants entered the country, the Europeans being mostly Italians, Spanish and Germans.
+In El Salvador, settlement peaked between 1920 and 1930, when 8,152 European and Arab immigrants entered the country, the Europeans being mostly Italians, Spanish and Germans.